 Matthew Miller joined the Sibley School faculty in January, 1994 and is currently a full Professor.
 Miller received his B.S. in Mechanical Engineering from the Colorado School of Mines and his M.S. and Ph.D. from Georgia Tech.
 He was named the 1993 outstanding graduating Ph.D. in mechanical engineering and was inducted into the Georgia Tech.
 Council of Outstanding Young Engineering Alumni in 1995.
 Professor Miller spent a sabbatical leave at the Colorado School of Mines in 2000-2001, at the Advanced Photon Source (APS) at Argonne National Laboratory in 2007 and The Ohio State University in 2008.
 Professor Miller has developed in situ mechanical testing / synchrotron x-ray experiments at the Cornell High Energy Synchrotron Source (CHESS) and at the APS.
 In 2011, he co-organized a workshop at the APS to explore the synergy between high energy synchrotron x-ray diffraction experiments and high fidelity material behavior models.
 Miller is currently the Associate Director of CHESS and serves on the Section 1 Beamline Advisory Group at the APS.
 Professor Miller spent 6 years playing professional football before returning to obtain his engineering degrees.
 He played 4 years as an offensive lineman for the Cleveland Browns of the NFL and 2 years for the Denver Gold of the USFL.

 Professor Miller has received several teaching and advising awards at Cornell.
 He was a Lilly Teaching Fellow in 1995, he won the Dennis Shepherd Award as the Outstanding Teacher in the Sibley School in 1996.
 Miller won the James and Mary Tien Excellence in Teaching Award in 2004 and the James M. Marsha D. McCormick Award for Excellence in Advising First Year Students in 2006 - both awarded by the Cornell College of Engineering.
 Professor Miller won an NSF CAREER Award in 1997 and participated in the National Academy of Engineering Frontiers of Engineering in 1999.
 He won the ASM International Henry Marion Howe Award in 2009 for the Best Research Paper in Metallurgical and Materials Transactions in 2008.
 Professor Miller is on the Editorial Advisory Board of the International Journal of Fatigue and is on the Review Board for Integrating Materials and Manufacturing Innovation.
+In 2022, he was elected the Willis H. Carrier Professor in Engineering.

 Miller's research focuses on the creation of tools that enable the design and selection of structural materials.
 Much of Miller's work is at the experiment/model interface, where he and his students have designed experiments to probe material state and behaviors on multiple size scales.
 An emphasis is the use of synchrotron x-rays and in-situ mechanical loading to understand the crystal level mechanical state of alloys during deformation - including monotonic loading and fatigue.
 Results from these experiments - which have been conducted on copper, aluminum, beryllium and titanium alloys - are enabling improved understanding of how micromechanical stress states evolve during plastic deformation and, eventually how damage such as a fatigue crack initiates.
 Miller is the Director of the new Insitμ (Integrated Simulation and x-ray Interrogation Tools and training for micromechanics) center at CHESS.
 The focus of Insitμ is on developing experimental capabilities and nurturing new users in the general area of structural materials.
 Specific support for industrial users at Insitμ comes from a recent grant from the Office of Naval Research.